jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 ---
 [Jonathan Blow](http://number-none.com/blow/) of "The Witness" fame likes to talk about just typing the obvious code first.
 Usually it will turn out to be fast enough.
 If it doesn't, you can go back and optimize it later.
 His thoughts come in the context of working on games in C/C++.
 I think these languages, with modern incarnations of their compilers, are especially compatible with this philosophy.
-I think that in most higher level languages today, there tend to be performance traps where the obvious, idiomatic solution is particularly bad.
+Not only are the compilers very mature but they are low level enough that you are forced to do things by hand, and think about what the machine is doing most of the time, especially if you stick to C or a 'mostly C' subset of C++.
+However in most higher level languages, there tend to be performance traps where the obvious, or idiomatic solution is particularly bad.
-Let's look at an example, comparing C to a few popular languages.

-Pretend we wish to take an array of 32 million numbers, and compute the sum of their squares.
-The most obvious code for this in C is as follows:
+What counts as obvious or idiomatic, is of course often a matter of opinion.
+The language itself may encourage certain choices by making them easier to type, or highlighting them in documentation and teaching materials.
+The community that grows up around a language may just come to prefer certain constructs and encourage others to use them.
+It is very common to see programmers encouraged to use high level constructs over lower level ones, in the interest of readability and simplicity.
+This is a worthy ideal, but often people aren't aware of what the cost really is.
+Some of these constructs have a much higher cost than people realize.

+In this article I will explore a number of languages, with a toy map and reduce example.
+Within each language, I will explore a number of approaches, ranging from high level to hand coded imperative loops and SIMD operations.
+Some of the performance pitfalls I will show may be specific to this toy example.
+With a different toy example, the languages that excel and those that do poorly could be totally different.
+This is meant merely to explore, and get people thinking about the performance cost of abstractions.
+For each case I will show code examples so you can consider the differences in complexity.

+## The Task

+We wish to take an array of 32 million 64bit floating point values, and compute the sum of their squares.
+This will let us explore some fundamental abilities of various languages.
+Their ability to iterate over arrays efficiently, whether they can vectorize basic loops, and whether higher order functions like map and reduce compile to efficient code.
+When applicable, we will show runtimes of both map and reduce, so we get insight into whether the language can stream higher order functions together, and also we will show the runtime with a single reduce/fold operation.

+## The Results

 * [Benchmark Details](#benchmark)